singh-man/books/crackingTheCoding/04_treesAndGraphs.md

        /          \
       4             4
 ```
-There's a simple  fix though.We can store NULL nodes in the pre-order traversal string as a special character, like an 'X'.
+There's a simple  fix though.
+We can store NULL nodes in the pre-order traversal string as a special character, like an 'X'.
 (We'll  assume that the binary trees contain only integers.)The left tree would have the traversal { 3,   4,   X} and the right tree will have the traversal { 3,   X,  4}.

-Observe that, as long as we represent the NULL nodes, the pre-order traversal of a tree is unique.That is, if two trees have the same pre-order traversal, then we know they are identical trees in values and structure.
+Observe that, as long as we represent the NULL nodes, the pre-order traversal of a tree is unique.
+That is, if two trees have the same pre-order traversal, then we know they are identical trees in values and structure.

 To see this, consider reconstructing a tree from its pre-order  traversal (with NULL nodes indicated).
 For example: 1, 2, 4, X, X, X, 3, X, X.

 The root is 1, and its left node, 2, follows it.
 2.left must be 4.
 4 must have two NULL nodes (since it is followed by two Xs).
 4 is complete, so we move back up to its parent, 2.
 2.right is another X (NULL).
 1's left subtree is now complete, so we move to 1's right child.
-We place a 3 with two NULL children there.The tree is now complete.
+We place a 3 with two NULL children there.
+The tree is now complete.

 ```
              1